 We stay up to date with latest research papers investigating speech pathology methods for chronic cough elimination.
 Our goal is to trial measures that restore your tissue to its original structure and reduce the irritation that is accounting for coughing.

 Voice Science provides chronic cough therapy in Melbourne to local clients.
 We also treat from Melbourne to Bangkok, New York, Sydney, Perth … wherever you are via our global service.
-Face to face voice therapy and voice treatment is offered in Melbourne at our Collins St clinic.
+Read more about our Voice Services.